Factors to Consider

 - If questions arise after the visit, contact the people you met.

-- Send thank-you notes to your interviews or anyone you had an appointment with.
-Brazil is an interesting place, so consider sending them a thank you postcard!
+- Send thank-you notes to your interviewers or anyone you had an appointment with.

 What Universities and Colleges Consider when Making Admissions Decisions